tombruijn/peak/README.md

 ### Switch to a branch

-To switch (checkout) to a branch using Brancher, navigate to the branch you want to check out with the arrow keys, or the `j` key for down and the `k` key for up (VIM keybindings).
+To switch (checkout) to a branch using Peak, navigate to the branch you want to check out with the arrow keys, or the `j` key for down and the `k` key for up (VIM keybindings).
+Press `Enter` to switch to the selected branch.

 ### Filter branches